Build a Retrieval Augmented Generation (RAG) App: Part 1

 Preview

-In this guide we’ll build a QA app over the LLM Powered Autonomous Agents blog post by Lilian Weng, which allows us to ask questions about the contents of the post.
+In this guide we’ll build an app that answers questions about the website’s content.
+The specific website we will use is the LLM Powered Autonomous Agents blog post by Lilian Weng, which allows us to ask questions about the contents of the post.

-We can create a simple indexing pipeline and RAG chain to do this in only a few lines of code:
+We can create a simple indexing pipeline and RAG chain to do this in ~50 lines of code.

 import "cheerio";